ionic-team/stencil-sass/readme.md

 Note that each of these files are always added to each component, so in most cases they shouldn't contain CSS because it'll get duplicated in each component.
 Instead, `injectGlobalPaths` should only be used for Sass variables, mixins and functions, but does not contain any CSS.

-To add a custom namespace to the file, the injectGlobalPaths accepts an array of TS Tuples(arrays) with the filepath in the first position, followed by the namespace.
+To add a custom namespace to the file, `injectGlobalPaths` accepts an array of TS Tuples (arrays) with the filepath in the first position, followed by the namespace.

-Here is an example of customizing the namespaces:
+Here is an example of customizing the namespace:

 ```js
 exports.config = {